Meningioma: Diagnosis

-In a 2008 review of the latter two categories, atypical and anaplastic-meningioma cases, the mean overall survival for atypical meningiomata was found to be 11.9 years vs. 3.3 years for anaplastic meningiomata.
-Mean relapse-free survival for atypical meningiomata was 11.5 years vs. 2.7 years for anaplastic meningiomata.
+In a 2008 review of the latter two categories, atypical and anaplastic-meningioma cases, the mean overall survival for atypical meningiomas was found to be 11.9 years vs. 3.3 years for anaplastic meningiomas.
+Mean relapse-free survival for atypical meningiomas was 11.5 years vs. 2.7 years for anaplastic meningiomas.

 Malignant anaplastic meningioma is aggressive.
 Although anaplastic meningioma has higher chances of distant metastasis than the other two types, the overall incidence of meningioma metastasis is only 0.18%; which is considered rare.
 Even if, by general rule, neoplasms of the nervous system (brain tumors) cannot metastasize into the body because of the blood–brain barrier, anaplastic meningioma can.
-Although they are inside the cerebral cavity, they are located on the bloodside of the BBB, because meningiomata tend to be connected to blood vessels.
-Thus, cancerized cells can escape into the bloodstream, which is why meningiomata, when they metastasize, often turn up around the lungs.
+Although they are inside the cerebral cavity, they are located on the bloodside of the BBB, because meningiomas tend to be connected to blood vessels.
+Thus, cancerized cells can escape into the bloodstream, which is why meningiomas, when they metastasize, often turn up around the lungs.

 Anaplastic meningioma and hemangiopericytoma are difficult to distinguish, even by pathological means, as they look similar, especially, if the first occurrence is a meningeal tumor, and both tumors occur in the same types of tissue.

 Although usually benign a "petro-clival" menigioma is typically fatal without treatment due to its location.
 Until the 1970s no treatment was available for this type of meningioma; however, since that time a range of surgical and radiological treatments have evolved.
 Nevertheless, the treatment of this type of meningioma remains a challenge with relatively frequent poor outcomes.